DayArnaud/DayArnaud/README.md

 - ✅ I completed a 1167-hour React & Node bootcamp at Cubos Academy in October 2023.
 - ✅ I completed a 324-hour Angular program of Santander Coders 2024 by ADA Tech.
 - ✅ I'm pursuing a second degree in Computer Science at Estácio University.
-- 🌱 Technologies: Angular, React, Next 14, Node, Ruby on Rails, HTML, CSS, Bootstrap, Styled-Components, API Rest, Typescript, PostgreSQL, MongoDB, AWS Web Services, Oracle Cloud.
+- 🌱 Technologies: Angular and Java with a strong foundation in React, Node, and Ruby on Rails.
+Other complementing technologies: Spring Boot, Docker, Kubernetes, API Rest, Typescript, PostgreSQL, MySQL, MongoDB, AWS Web Services, and Oracle Cloud.
-- 💬 Ask me about technical recruitment ;D
 - 📫 How to reach me: dayanearnaud@gmail.com
 - 😄 Pronouns: She/her.